Sql Server Backup Extension

 Another option is to save backups to a local drive on the same server as the database.
 This can be a good option if you have a limited number of servers and you want to make sure that you can access your backups even if the network is down.
 However, if the server fails, you will lose your backups.

-See also Check Latest Backup iPhone
+See also What Is Backup Software

 A final option is to save backups to a remote server.
 This can be a good option if you want to make sure that your backups are always available, even if the server on which the database is located fails.
 However, it can be more expensive to set up and maintain a remote server for backups.